PrincetonUniversity/openpiton/README.md

 In order to build an FPGA image for these boards, use one of the following commands representing the maximum configurations:

+- `protosyn -b nexysVideo -d system --core=ariane --uart-dmw ddr`
 - `protosyn -b genesys2 -d system --core=ariane --uart-dmw ddr --x_tiles=2`
 - `protosyn -b vc707 -d system --core=ariane --uart-dmw ddr --x_tiles=3 --y_tiles=1`
-- `protosyn -b nexysVideo -d system --core=ariane --uart-dmw ddr`
+  (81% LUT utilization)

 > Vivado version 2017.3 and previous are known to fail for various reasons but may generate an unusable bitfile.